FabG/genai-llm/README.md

 From the Blog: "Neural networks, in particular recurrent neural networks (RNNs), are now at the core of the leading approaches to language understanding tasks such as language modeling, machine translation and question answering.
 In “Attention Is All You Need”, we introduce the Transformer, a novel neural network architecture based on a self-attention mechanism that we believe to be particularly well suited for language understanding.
 In our paper, we show that the Transformer outperforms both recurrent and convolutional models on academic English to German and English to French translation benchmarks.
 On top of higher translation quality, the Transformer requires less computation to train and is a much better fit for modern machine learning hardware, speeding up training by up to an order of magnitude."

 We will learn the intuitions behind some of these terms you may have heard before, like multi-headed attention.
 What is that and why does it make sense?
-And why did the transformer architecture really take off?
+And why did the transformer architecture really take off.
+To note transformer architecture also helped on other modalities than text/NLP like vision.
+To also note we can also use a transformer architecture with smaller foundational models than the large ones that have 100 of billion of parameters for single tasks like summarilizing dialog.

 ### Notebooks and code snippet